 After much lobbying, earlier this year, New York State reversed the 2019 amendment and returned to the pre-2019 version of the Law.
 As a result, employees who are registered to vote are now again entitled to only two hours of paid time off to vote, and only if they do not have at least four consecutive hours to vote either between the opening of the polls and the beginning of their shift, or between the end of their shift and the closing of the polls.
 If employees require more than two hours off to vote because they do not have at least four hours before or after work to do so, they are entitled to such additional time, but it may be unpaid.
 Employers may also limit time off to vote to the beginning or end of the employees’ shift.
 Employees who need time off to vote must notify their employer not more than 10, nor less than two, working days before the day of the election for which time off is required.

 Employers should also remember that the Law requires them to conspicuously post a notice informing employees of their rights under the Law at least 10 working days before every election.
 The notice must remain posted until the polls close on election day.
-The New York State Board of Elections has issued a poster for this purpose, which can be obtained here.
+The New York State Board of Elections has issued a poster for this purpose.

 Employers should update their voting policies to comply with the current Law and post the required notice at least 10 working days before all elections.